zzum1/zyroTask/readme.md

 In AutomateTest directory is automation script for user registration to Zyro.
-If you want to start script, please change GlobarVariable.py file values:
+If you want to start script, please change GlobarVariable.py file values: api

 1. website
 2. email